mlpack/mlpack/doc/user/methods/logistic_regression.md

 ***Note***: if `MatType` is a sparse object (e.g. `sp_fmat`), the internal parameter representation will be a *dense* vector containing elements of the same type (e.g. `frowvec`).
-This is because L2-regularized logistic regression, even on sparse data, does not necessarily produce sparse models.
+This is because L2-regularized logistic regression, even when training on sparse data, does not necessarily produce sparse models.